 In 416 BC, Alcibiades became a champion of sending a fleet to aid the Sicilian city of Segesta which had been an Athenian ally since 420 BC.
 Segesta had lost the war to Selinus, which was allied to Corinth, a component of the Sparta led Peloponnesian league.

-In 415 BC, Athens sent out its largest overseas expedition since their 455 BC expedition to Egypt (which too had ended in a disaster for the Athenian side).
+In 415 BC, Athens sent out its largest overseas expedition since their 455 BC expedition to Egypt (which had ended in a disaster for the Athenian side).
 The Athenian thinking was that they needed to make gains in Sicily since that area had the potential to become a decisive theatre of operations for the Peloponnesian War, which had been raging since 431 BC.

 On the night when the expedition was about to depart, there was an incident in Athens that was interpreted as an ill omen.
 Someone mutilated the stone markers representing Hermes, the guardian male figures that stood around the city for good luck.
 The mutilation could have been the work of the Athenian faction which was against the war and wanted to delay the expedition.
 The rumor was spread that the associates of Alcibiades were responsible.
-But he was not charged and the expedition was allowed to leave the next day.
+He was not charged for the act of vandalism and the expedition was allowed to leave the next day.
 In 415 BC, Syracuse was divided.
 The Syracusans did not believe that Athens would send a massive expedition to Sicily and they had not made any preparation to defend themselves.
 A united Athenian military leadership might have captured Syracuse.
 But the Athenians were not united.